panzerdp/dmitripavlutin.com/posts/165-vue-next-tick/index.md

 `await nextTick()` awaits until the changes reach DOM.
 Finally, `console.log(content)` logs the actual content of the reference.

-My recommendation is to use the `nextTick()` with the `async/await` syntax since it's more readable than the callback approach.
+My recommendation is to use the `nextTick()` with the `async/await` syntax, as it's more readable than the callback approach.

 ## 3. Conclusion